1996–97 New York Knicks season: Regular season

-In the final game of the regular season, at the United Center on April 19, 1997, the Knicks defeated the then-69–12 Chicago Bulls, 103–101, preventing them from posting two consecutive 70-win seasons, and tying the best home record at 40–1, which was set by the 1985–86 Boston Celtics, and later on matched by the 2015–16 San Antonio Spurs.
+The Knicks finished fifth in the NBA in home-game attendance, with an attendance of 790,520 at Madison Square Garden during the regular season.

+NBA playoffs

+In the Eastern Conference First Round of the 1997 NBA playoffs, the Knicks faced off against the 6th–seeded Charlotte Hornets, a team that featured All-Star forward Glen Rice, Anthony Mason, and Vlade Divac.
+The Knicks won their first two home games at Madison Square Garden, before winning Game 3 over the Hornets on the road, 104–95 at the Charlotte Coliseum to win the series in a three-game sweep, and advance to the Eastern Conference Semi-finals.

-In the 1997 NBA playoffs, the Knicks defeated the Charlotte Hornets in a three-game sweep in the Eastern Conference First Round, and advanced to the Eastern Conference Semi-finals, where they faced off against the Atlantic Division champion Miami Heat, in what would eventually become the first chapter of one of the fiercest NBA rivalries of the period.
+In the Semi-finals, the team faced off against the 2nd–seeded, and Atlantic Division champion Miami Heat, who were led by All-Star guard Tim Hardaway, All-Star center Alonzo Mourning, and Jamal Mashburn; this would eventually become the first chapter of one of the fiercest NBA rivalries of the period.
+The Knicks held a 3–1 lead in the series after defeating the Heat in Game 4 at Madison Square Garden, 89–76.

-With the Knicks holding a 3–1 lead in the series, a brawl occurred in Game 5 at the Miami Arena, in which the Heat defeated the Knicks 96–81; during the fourth quarter, Heat forward P.J.
+One notable incident of the series occurred in Game 5 at the Miami Arena, in which the Knicks lost to the Heat by a score of 96–81.
+During the fourth quarter, a brawl erupted when Heat forward P.J.
 Brown picked up Ward and threw him off the court, and several Knicks players—Ewing, Houston, Johnson and Starks—came off the bench during the altercation.
 Five Knicks players were suspended, with four of them receiving automatic one-game suspensions for leaving the bench during an altercation; Ewing, Houston and Ward were all suspended for Game 6, while Johnson and Starks were both suspended for Game 7, and Brown was suspended for two games.
-The Knicks lost the next two games to the Heat, thus losing the series in seven games.
+The Knicks lost Game 6 to the Heat at Madison Square Garden, 95–90, before losing Game 7 at the Miami Arena, 101–90, despite a 37-point performance from Ewing, thus losing in a hard-fought seven-game series.

+Aftermath

-The Knicks finished fifth in the NBA in home-game attendance, with an attendance of 790,520 at Madison Square Garden during the regular season.
-Following the season, Wallace was traded to the Toronto Raptors in a three-team trade, and McCarty and Jones were both dealt to the Boston Celtics.
+Following the season, Wallace was traded to the Toronto Raptors in a three-team trade, and McCarty and Jones were both traded to the Boston Celtics.